laiabmupc/AIS-RS/README.md

-# AIS Sustainable POI Recommender Evaluation
+# Sustainable POI Recommender Evaluation

 This repository contains the code, generated data and results for an agent-based evaluation of sustainable tourism recommender systems for urban Points of Interest (POIs).
 The project compares three recommendation strategies: